Aus Open: Nadal beats Zverev in epic

 He was right -- but the 14-time grand slam winner overcame his younger, bigger-hitting foe in five sets Saturday to maintain his chances of claiming a first major since 2014 at Roland Garros.

-Matching, or perhaps exceeding, the drama of Denis Istomin's stunning upset of six-time tournament champion Novak Djokovic on Thursday, the Spaniard and 6-foot-6 German slugged it out before a dramatic conclusion: Nadal prevailing 4-6 6-3 6-7 (5-7) 6-3 6-2 in four hours, six minutes on Rod Laver Arena.
+Matching, or perhaps exceeding, the drama of Denis Istomin's stunning upset of six-time tournament champion Novak Djokovic on Thursday, the Spaniard and 6-foot-6 German slugged it out before Nadal prevailed 4-6 6-3 6-7 (5-7) 6-3 6-2 in four hours, six minutes on Rod Laver Arena.

+"For the confidence, for a lot of things, (it's) very important to win these kinds of matches," Nadal told reporters.
+"I worked a lot during all December to have the chances to compete well in these kinds of moments.

+"Even if I started the match with some nerves, I think I was able to come back, no?"

-When Zverev claimed the third set, it appeared as if the brash 19-year-old was on his way to collecting a fourth straight victory over a top-10 rival.
-But Nadal broke early in the fourth to start a comeback.
+He was indeed although when Zverev claimed the third set -- he capped the set with a devastating two-handed backhand -- it appeared as if the brash 19-year-old was on his way to collecting a fourth straight victory over a top-10 rival.
+But Nadal broke early in the fourth to start his comeback.

-Nadal had lost his last three fifth sets, twice relinquishing break leads.
+Nadal had lost his last three fifth sets and relinquished break leads in his last two to Lucas Pouille and Fernando Verdasco in 2016.

-And preying on those Nadal nerves -- frequently clubbing his two-handed backhand -- Zverev reversed a 2-0 deficit to level the fifth.
+And preying on those Nadal nerves -- frequently clubbing that backhand -- the 24th-ranked Zverev reversed a 2-0 deficit to level the fifth.

 He proceeded to win the longest rally of the match -- an exhausting 37 shots -- at 2-2, deuce, but that point tipped the balance in the 30-year-old's favor.
-Zverev began cramping in his legs and didn't win another game.
+Zverev -- who held a match point when he lost to Nadal last year in Indian Wells -- began cramping in his legs and didn't win another game.

+"I still had game points to go up 3-2," Zverev told reporters.
+"I lost my service game I think because of that a little bit."

+Nadal clinched the contest by forcing an forehand error, then stood on the baseline and roared, "Come on."

 One more win for Nadal, against flamboyant Frenchman Gael Monfils on Monday, and he'll land in a first grand slam quarterfinal since the 2015 French Open.
 Nadal leads Monfils in their duels 12-2 so he'll be favored.